 Serve Less Meat

 When you’re putting together your menu, opt for plant-based recipes.
 Eating less red meat is healthier for you, your guests, and the environment.
 In fact, the greenhouse gas emissions of animal vs plant protein diets vary by as much “as the difference between owning an average sedan versus a sport-utility vehicle.”
-So, instead of a meal of only BBQ meat, add some grilled veggies, or even consider an exclusively vegetarian meal.
+So, instead of serving only BBQ meat, add some grilled veggies, or even consider an exclusively vegetarian meal.

 A Green Cleanup

 Clean up Naturally

 A lot of summer entertaining means a lot of cleaning up.
 Before you reach for the chemical cleaning products, try some natural alternatives instead.
-Green That Life’s post on green cleaning products will help you figure out which ones are good for you and the environment.
+Green That Life’s post on green cleaning products will help you choose which ones are healthy for you and the planet.

-If it’s a large gathering, set out clearly marked bins for your guests so it’s easy for them to help with recycling.
+If it’s a large, casual gathering, set out clearly marked bins for your guests so it’s easy for them to help with recycling.
 And if you have a backyard compost system or participate in a community compost program, make sure all unwanted food is properly disposed of by keeping a large pail handy to toss in food scraps.